stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 Let's take a look at a couple scenarios where we're forced to deal with an Observable:

 With that first method `getCustomerData()` we originally just asserted that our `customerData$` property wasn't falsy.
-That's fine, but it would be better if we could crack open that observable and make sure what we expect is inside:
+That's fine, but it would be better if we could crack open that Observable and make sure what we expect is inside:

 ```typescript
 const mockCustomer = {